An In-Depth Look at the Bank of Japan's Balance Sheet

 Interactive plotly chart · R script

-We consolidate the balance sheet items into broader categories to remove complexity and then transform the data to give us a ggplot2 area plot and an interactive plotly bar chart.
-We multiply liabilities by -1 to make sure they're shown in negative territory.
-For the interactive plotly chart, we go with a bar chart instead of an area chart, to take advantage of plotly's ability to isolate different data series within bar charts.
+We group the balance sheet items into broader categories to reduce complexity, and then transform the data to create a ggplot2 area plot and an interactive plotly bar chart.
+By multiplying liabilities by -1, we ensure they show up as negative values on the y axis.
+For the interactive plotly chart, we opt for a bar chart over an area chart to take advantage of plotly's ability to isolate different data series within bar charts.
 Click here for the interactive plot.

-The plot nicely shows the different rounds of easing policies undertaken by the BOJ since the turn of the century: Quantitative Easing (QE) March 2001 to March 2006, Comprehensive Monetary Easing October 2010 to April 2013, Quantitative and Qualitative Monetary Easing (QQE) in April 2013, and subsequently QQE with Yield Curve Control in September 2016.
+The plot nicely illustrates the various rounds of easing policies the BOJ has undertaken since the dawn of the new century: Quantitative Easing (QE) from March 2001 to March 2006, Comprehensive Monetary Easing from October 2010 to April 2013, Quantitative and Qualitative Monetary Easing (QQE) in April 2013, and the subsequent QQE with Yield Curve Control in September 2016.